aremath/hmc-reconciliation-graph/README.md

 * -c or --count: adds the number of single-path medians that could be derived from the full median reconciliation to the output

 If both of these options are selected, the order of the printed output is: the full median reconciliation, the number of medians, a randomly selected median.

-### Via Interactive Mode

-Although the user could access any and all functions within this file via interactive mode, there are no stand-alone functions that easily integrate basic information, such as a data file name, and can produce information about the median from the get-go.
-In order to make good use of the functions contained in this file, the user would need to have information from DTLReconGraph.py, such as a DTL reconciliation graph and the roots for the DTL reconciliation graph, since the functions in this file take the raw results in those forms.

 ## How To Use DataAnalysis.py